dogweather/forkful/content/en/c-sharp/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?
-Extracting substrings is the action of snagging a specific part of a string — kinda like scooping out your favorite chunk of a cake.
-Programmers do this to manipulate, analyze, or validate smaller bits of a larger string without wrestling with the whole thing.

 ## How to:
 C# makes pulling substrings out of a string easy.
 Here's a quick look at how it's done using the `Substring` method and string slicing with range operators.